To schedule a campus visit, email us at [email protected]

 - International and domestic applicants whose first language is not English must provide proof of English language proficiency.
 Official proof will be required prior to enrollment or before we issue visa documents.
 For more information on English Language Proficiency, visit this page.

-- Why you are interested in an advanced degree in psychology, and our MAPS program in particular, reasons for your preferred track, areas of research interest and faculty with whom you would like to work.
+- Personal Statement - Please write a statement that includes discussion of why you are interested in an advanced degree in psychology, and our MAPS program in particular, reasons for your preferred track, areas of research interest and faculty with whom you would like to work.
+If you are applying to the Clinical Counseling track, please discuss your likely preference for the Plan B vs. Plan C option.
 Please limit your statement to 650 words.

 - Diversity Statement - this is a requirement of our program.